phylum-dev/phylum-analyze-pr-action/README.md

               --exclude "build.gradle" "fixtures/"
           # Perform analysis as part of an organization and/or group-owned project.
           # When an org is specified, a group name must also be specified.
-          # A paid account is needed to use orgs or groups: https://phylum.io/pricing
           cmd: phylum-ci --org my_org --group my_group
           cmd: phylum-ci --group my_group
           # Analyze all dependencies in audit mode,